Back to the Cold War

 "Back to the Cold War" is the fourth episode of the twenty-fifth season of the American animated television series South Park.
-The 315th episode overall of the series, it premiered on Comedy Central in the United States on March 2, 2022.
+It is the 315th episode overall of the series, and premiered on Comedy Central in the United States on March 2, 2022.

 The episode, which focuses on Mr. Mackey's preparation for nuclear war, and Butters Stotch's preparation to compete in a dressage tournament, is the first scripted television episode to reference the 2022 Russian invasion of Ukraine, which was launched six days prior.
-The episode also references the Cold War-era films WarGames, Red Dawn, and Rocky IV, as well as other aspects of 1980s culture, such as piano neckties and large boomboxes.
+"Back to the Cold War" episode also references the Cold War-era films WarGames, Red Dawn, and Rocky IV, as well as other aspects of 1980s culture, such as piano neckties and large boomboxes.